leonprime/byf/README.md

 can be played with the pieces.
 Among them are 2D and 3D tiling puzzles that challenge the player to fill a space with various selections of the pieces.

+The primary game is a two player race to see who can solve their 2D tiling game first.
+To scale for age and skill differences, a player can choose a larger board with a more gnarly piece selection.
+The game comes with a 5x13 board and dividers and cards that provide piece selections for games up to 6x5 in size.

 ## The motivation

 What the manual doesn't list are all the possible tiling games and what pieces